 - Many Hispanic Soap Opera take themselves very seriously, no matter how silly the "tragedies" appear after being subjected to Fridge Logic.
-Because of that, doing comedic (or at least Dramedy) soaps, such as Yo Soy Betty La Fea and its Mexican spinoff La Fea Mas Bella, is tricky and difficult.
-There have been interesting experiments where the producers follow the conventions, but present them with an slight farcical tone, where the main love story is treated seriously but the rest... not that much.
+Because of that, doing comedic (or at least Dramedy) soaps, such as Yo soy Betty, la fea and its Mexican spinoff La Fea Mas Bella, is tricky and difficult.
+There have been interesting experiments where the producers follow the conventions, but present them with a slight farcical tone, where the main love story is treated seriously but the rest... not that much.

 - One of the goals in Scrubs was to create a show that combines comedy and drama without looking stupid.

 - Seinfeld is cynical but generally very silly.
 The only events treated with any real seriousness are Susan's death (possibly not even that) and the series finale.
 The series finale was a Deconstruction, showing how terrible all the characters' behavior within the confines of a comedy series would actually seem in Real Life.
 The episode never became particularly serious, though.
 Comparably, Spiritual Successor series Curb Your Enthusiasm veers a bit more on the serious side.
 Unlike in Seinfeld, there are often consequences to Larry David's actions.
 The humor is also subtler and less slapsticky, the situations and how they play out are a bit more realistic, etc.

 - Friends is usually a very silly show.
 However, it does have its moments where it breaks away from the silliness and becomes quite serious.
 Mostly notably when Ross and Rachel break up in Season Three.